Skip to content

 1. Automatically, using a static import

-2. Explicitly, by including a width and height property
+2. Manually, by including a width and height property used to determine the image's aspect ratio.

 3. Implicitly, by using fill which causes the image to expand to fill its parent element.